 For memory foam lovers who want both luscious comfort and sturdy support, Puffy’s luxury mattress — the Puffy Lux — might be your next bedroom buy.
 This USA-made mattress consists of four layers of various foam that aim to melt the stress and strain from the body’s pressure points.
 If you’re afraid of memory foam mattresses getting too hot, Puffy promises cooling comfort.

 I wanted to find out if the Puffy Lux delivered on all its promises, so put the mattress through a variety of tests to find out.
-From firmness level to motion control, breathability to bounce, here’s all you need to know about the Puffy Lux.
+From firmness level to motion control, breathability to bounce, here’s my full Puffy Lux mattress review.

 If you’re short on time, head here for a quick and handy summary.